Chest Tubes in Children

 What do I need to know about a chest tube?

 A chest tube is also known as chest drain or chest drainage tube.
 It is a plastic tube that is put through the side of your child's chest.
-It uses a suction device to remove air, blood, or fluid from around your child's lungs or heart.
+It uses a suction device to remove air, blood, or fluid from around your child's heart or lung.
 A chest tube will help your child breathe more easily.